Chief Executive: Chris Johnson

 He is a member of the Advisory Council of the Granada Foundation.

-IT Manager & Web Publishing Manager: Paul Eeles
+IT Manager & Web Content Manager: Paul Eeles

 Paul Eeles is Chief Executive of Pure Multimedia, moved to the Wirral after studying Art and Computer Science (BA Hons) at Chester University in 1997.
 Paul became a Web Developer for Parity Computers Ltd, before leaving to join Pure Multimedia in 2001.
 Pure Multimedia became subject of a management buy out later in 2005.